calebGarrick/calebGarrick.github.io/index.md

 **Software Engineer**

 - Designed reusable Angular components for the Centerboard UI
-- Developed a RESTful service for communication with the Centerboard API
+- Developed a RESTful service for consuming the microservices of the Centerboard API
+- Ensured code quality using Sonarqube
+- Unit tested all new code using Jasmine and Jest
 - Maintained and refactored legacy code where necessary
 - Created Jira tickets and gathered requirements from Project Managers
-- Lead regular meetings as acting scrum master
+- Communicated with design team to improve user experience and clarify Figma mockups
-- Reviewed pull requests and discussed best practices as a team
+- Reviewed pull requests and discussed best practices with UI teams
-- Collaborated with devops to ensure product uptime
+- Troubleshoot build and deploy failures

 ### WCSU CS Department - Danbury, CT
 #### January 2020 to August 2020

 **Computer Science Tutor**

+- Communicate on a teams forum answering
 - Classes tutored
   - Intro to Programming - Python
   - Language C++